comit-network/RFCs/RFC-006-SWAP-Ethereum.md

 ## The Ether Asset

-Ether is native asset of the Ethereum blockchain.
+Ether is the native asset of the Ethereum blockchain.
 This RFC only contains protocol definitions for the Ether asset.
 Non-native assets like [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) tokens may be defined in subsequent RFCs.